bclins/bclins.github.io/spring26/math121/notes.md

 Class was canceled today due to weather.
 Don't forget to do the [midterm 2 review problems](https://bclins.github.io/fall25/math121/midterm2review.pdf) before class on Wednesday.

+### Wed, Mar 18

+We talked about the [midterm 2 review](midterm2review.pdf) in class today.
+The [solutions](midterm2reviewSolutions.pdf) are online now too.
+We also talked about the sampling distributions question from the last quiz.

+We also did the following extra problem about conditional probability.

+1. Suppose that half of the voters in one county are women.
+There are two candidates running, a Democrat and a Republican.
+60% of the women support the Democrat, but only 35% of the men in the county do.
+Assume that every voter supports one of the two candidates.
+Find the following probabilities.

+    a.
+P(Support Republican | Voter is male)
+    b.
+P(Support Republican | Voter is female)
+    c.
+P(Support Republican and voter is male)
+    d.
+P(Support Republican and voter is female)
+    e.
+P(Support Republican)

 <!--
 Today we introduced **hypothesis testing**.
 This is a tool for answering yes/no questions about a population parameter.
 We started with this example: